ChannMyaeAung/MyLearningNotes/Data Structures & Algorithms/DS & Algo with C/Trees/BinarySearchTrees/BalancedTrees/B+ Trees/Code.md

         int new_key;
         BPTreeNode *new_leaf = split_leaf(leaf, &new_key);

-        // insert the new key into the parent root = insert_into_parent(root, leaf, new_key, new_leaf);
+        // Insert the new key into the parent root = insert_into_parent(root, leaf, new_key, new_leaf);
     }
     return root;
 }

-void print_tree(BPTreeNode *root, int level)
+// Function to print the B+ Tree structure void print_tree(BPTreeNode *root, int level)
 {
     if (root == NULL)